 WILL DEGREE AUDITS BE AVAILABLE IN SELF-SERVICE?

-WHERE DO I FIND COURSE SCHEDULES?
+WHERE DO I FIND a list of courses being offered?

 WHAT DOES A SELF-SERVICE COURSE PLAN LOOK LIKE?